aditidey-gif/AD-Daily-Kanban/DOCS_STORE.md

     **Output:** Returns an array of task objects specifically for the selected day.

-3. saveTasks(allTasks)
+**3. saveTasks(allTasks)**

-Definition: An internal helper function responsible for the final "Write" to memory.
+  **Definition:** An internal helper function responsible for the final "Write" to memory.

-The Logic: Since localStorage can only store strings, this function uses JSON.stringify(allTasks) to "vacuum-pack" the entire task array into a single text block.
+    **The Logic:** Since localStorage can only store strings, this function uses JSON.stringify(allTasks) to "vacuum- pack" the entire task array into a single text block.

-The Action: It overwrites the existing data in the STORAGE_KEY drawer with the new, updated string.
+    **The Action:** It overwrites the existing data in the STORAGE_KEY drawer with the new, updated string.